-Lea Alexandra shares her acne journey with us after going off the birth control pill:
+Lea Alexandra helps women clear their skin without the stress, obsession and years of struggle.
+She shares her acne journey with us after going off birth control:

 My acne started when I went off the birth control pill in November of 2016.
 When my skin started breaking out really bad around the spring of 2017, I was already in a really really bad place mentally and emotionally (and I had been for a year at that point) and to get acne on top of that to me seemed like the end of the world.